camunda/camunda-docs-static/get-started/content/bpmn20/forms.md

 </form>
 ```

-After that, open the process with the modeler plugin again.
+After that, open the process with the modeler again.
 Click on the user task.
 In the properties view, insert `embedded:app:forms/approve-loan.html` into the `Form Key` property field.

 # Re-Build and Deploy